neondatabase-labs/pgpi/README.md

 # pgpi: Postgres Private Investigator

-**`pgpi` is intended to help monitor, understand and troubleshoot network traffic between PostgreSQL endpoints.
-That’s clients, drivers and [ORMs](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) talking to servers, proxies and poolers.**
+**`pgpi` helps monitor, understand and troubleshoot Postgres network traffic: Postgres clients, drivers and [ORMs](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) talking to Postgres servers, proxies and poolers.**

-`pgpi` sits between the two parties in a Postgres-protocol exchange, forwarding messages in both directions while also parsing and logging them.
+`pgpi` sits between the two parties in a PostgreSQL-protocol exchange, forwarding messages in both directions while parsing and logging them.

 ### Why not just use Wireshark?

-Ordinarily [Wireshark](https://www.wireshark.org/) is great for this sort of thing, but using Wireshark is difficult if a Postgres connection is SSL/TLS-encrypted. [`SSLKEYLOGFILE`](https://wiki.wireshark.org/TLS#tls-decryption) support was [recently merged into libpq](https://www.postgresql.org/message-id/flat/CAOYmi%2B%3D5GyBKpu7bU4D_xkAnYJTj%3DrMzGaUvHO99-DpNG_YKcw%40mail.gmail.com#afc7fbd9fb2d13959cd97acae8ac8532), but it won’t make it into a release version for some time, and not all Postgres connections use libpq.
+Ordinarily [Wireshark](https://www.wireshark.org/) is great for this kind of thing, but using Wireshark is difficult if a connection is SSL/TLS-encrypted. [`SSLKEYLOGFILE`](https://wiki.wireshark.org/TLS#tls-decryption) support was [recently merged into libpq](https://www.postgresql.org/message-id/flat/CAOYmi%2B%3D5GyBKpu7bU4D_xkAnYJTj%3DrMzGaUvHO99-DpNG_YKcw%40mail.gmail.com#afc7fbd9fb2d13959cd97acae8ac8532), but it won’t be available in a release version for some time.
+And not all Postgres connections use libpq.

-To get round the issue, `pgpi` decrypts and re-encrypts a Postgres connection, and it logs and annotates all traffic as it passes through.
-If you prefer to use Wireshark, `pgpi` can enable that by writing to a `SSLKEYLOGFILE` instead.
+To get round this, `pgpi` decrypts and re-encrypts a Postgres connection.
+It then logs and annotates the messages passing through.
+Or if you prefer to use Wireshark, `pgpi` can enable that by writing keys to an `SSLKEYLOGFILE` instead.

 ### Postgres and MITM attacks

-If your connection goes over a public network and you can use `pgpi` without changing any connection security options, you’re vulnerable to an [MITM attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
-This is an urgent security problem. `pgpi` didn’t cause it, but it might help you show it up.
+If your connection goes over a public network and you can use `pgpi` without changing any connection security options, you have an urgent security problem: you’re vulnerable to [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack). `pgpi` didn’t cause the problem, but it can help show it up.

-To properly secure a Postgres connection, you must use at least one of these parameters on the client: `channel_binding=require`, `sslrootcert=system`, `sslmode=verify-full`, or (when issuing certificates via your own authority) `sslmode=verify-ca`.
+A fully-secure Postgres connection uses at least one of these parameters on the client: `channel_binding=require`, `sslrootcert=system`, `sslmode=verify-full`, or (when issuing certificates via your own certificate authority) `sslmode=verify-ca`.
+Non-libpq clients and drivers may have other ways to specify these features.

 Note that `sslmode=require` is quite widely used but [provides no security against MITM attacks](https://neon.com/blog/postgres-needs-better-connection-security-defaults), because it does nothing to check who’s on the other end of a connection.